François Zimeray: Local official

 Zimeray, identified by former Prime Minister Laurent Fabius, first made his mark in 1989 when at just 27 years old he was elected Mayor of Petit-Quevilly (23,000 inhabitants).
 He became the youngest mayor of a town with over 20,000 inhabitants in France and founded the first association of mayors for environment, "Eco-Maires".

 He transformed the city by creating parks, accommodation, new areas and facilities such as the multimedia library François Truffaut.
 He was re-elected two times in the first round.
 In 2001, he was elected President of the Greater Rouen-Normandy area (37 cities, 450,000 inhabitants) and launched several urban and cultural projects: the Palais des Sports (designed by Dominique Perrault), the renovation of the docks and public transportations (metro, cycle).

-Views on human rights
+Views

+On Human Rights

 Zimeray has stated "We face a frequent misunderstanding.
 Many people place human rights in some kind of moral area and wait for us to answer with symbols, declarations and gestures.One must have the courage to say that Human Rights are not morality, they are rights that exist or does not exist, that are applied or violated: the right to not be tortured, access to fair trial, equality between men and women.
 Our action does not only take place in some declaratory and narcissistic style."

 Zimeray has commented that he does not like the expression that France is "the country of human rights" and stated "I know the state of French prisons...
 I would rather say that France and Human Rights are like an old couple, and as with every couple there are ups and downs.